API Overview

 Use the API to:

-- create and update integrations and operations
+- inspect integrations and discovered operations

-- deploy apps from your own tooling
+- publish releases from your own tooling

 What The API Is Not For